Hochul rejects plan to provide specialized officers earlier pension packages

 NEW YORK (WABC) -- For the fourth straight year, New York has rejected a pension bill that would have impacted at least one thousand specialized police officers in the state.

-Governor Kathy Hochul made the decision to reject the plan Friday and said the legislation would have cost the state too much money.
+Governor Kathy Hochul decided to reject the plan Friday and said the legislation would have cost the state too much money.

-Proposed in the bill, state forest rangers, park police officers and university police officers would be allowed to retired with an annual pension worth half of their salary.
-However, the caveat is that officers would have to be on the job for at least 20 years.
+As proposed in the bill, state forest rangers, park police officers and university police officers would be allowed to retire with an annual pension worth half of their salary.
+However, the caveat is that officers would need to have worked for at least 20 years.

 The current plan requires officers to be on the job for at least 25 years.